Let John-Mark Mitchell's Realty Group assist you with buying your new home in Winston-Salem

-Step 1 – Prepare to buy
+Step 1 – Prepare to purchase

-That's where I come in.
+This is where I come in.

 They will help you determine which type of loan is best for you, as well as help you get qualified.

-Step 4 – Comprehend the market
+Step 4 – Get a grasp of the housing market

-Step 5 – Find the house of your dreams
+Step 5 – Find the home you've been looking for

-Step 6 – Negotiate
+Step 6 – Negotiate the deal

 Market conditions determine how aggressively we negotiate the contract.

-Step 7 – Secure financing
+Step 7 – Get your loan

 Step 8 – Close the deal